siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 # snapper undochange 42..45 /etc/hosts
 ~~~

-A *"File rollback "* within the root file system only makes sense if a snapshot is to be prepared for a *"System rollback "*, or the snapshot into which the system was booted is involved (recognizable by the `+` mark).
-It may be necessary to restart services or daemon, or even reboot.
+A *"file rollback"* within the root file system only makes sense if a snapshot is to be prepared for a *"system rollback"*, or the snapshot into which the system was booted is involved (recognizable by the `+` mark).
+It may be necessary to restart services or daemons, or even to reboot.
 It is also possible to include several files separated by spaces in the command.

 *Caution*
-If the command **`snapper undochange 42..45`** is issued without specifying a file, Snapper will undo all changes between snapshots # 42 and # 45.
-The better variant for such an operation is a *"system rollback "*.
+If the command **`snapper undochange 42..45`** is entered without specifying a file, Snapper will undo all changes between snapshots # 42 and # 45.
+The better alternative for such an operation is a *"system rollback"*.

 ### File rollback of user data

 **With Snapper alone**

 Snapper treats snapshot # 0 as a snapshot, but it represents the current state of the subvolume and is thus variable.
 All other snapshots, as previously mentioned, represent the state of the file system at exactly its point in time.
 Changes between these snapshots therefore only act in the past.
-For us, this means that a *"file rollback "* of user data between snapshots #15 and #17 is worthless, since the operation does not affect the current state in our subvolume.
+For us, this means that a *"file rollback"* of user data between snapshots # 15 and # 17 is worthless, since the operation does not affect the current state in our subvolume.
 So we always need snapshot # 0 as a target for changes.

 We look at such an operation using the `Test.txt` file in the `@data` subvolume.